Heydukova Street Synagogue: Synagogue history

-History

 The architect Artur Szalatnai was selected by winning a competition for the project of a new synagogue.
 It was Szalatnai's first major work after finishing studies in Budapest.
 At the time of the construction, there were no houses in this part of Heydukova Street.

 The synagogue exterior has a towerless, seven-pillared colonnade facing Heydukova Street.
 Entrance is situated at the building's eastern side, from the corridor connecting the street with the inner yard.
 The interior includes a large sanctuary in which modern steel-and-concrete construction and contemporary Cubist details are combined with historicist elements.

+Jewish museum

+The building also houses the Bratislava Jewish Community Museum, installed upstairs, with a permanent exhibition “The Jews of Bratislava and Their Heritage” which is open to the public during the summer season.